aymen-hadj-mebarek/CodeAlpha_Handwritten_Character_Recognition/README.md

-# Handwritten Alphabet Recognition Project
+# Handwritten Character Recognition Project

 ## Overview

-This project, completed as part of an internship with AlphaCode, focuses on recognizing handwritten alphabetic characters using a Convolutional Neural Network (CNN).
+This project, completed as part of an internship with CodeAlpha, focuses on recognizing handwritten alphabetic characters using a Convolutional Neural Network (CNN).
 The dataset used contains 372,450 rows of handwritten character images.
 The workflow involves building a model for single character recognition and applying it to recognize characters in words extracted from images using OpenCV.

 ## Dataset